Sacramento City Council: Previous councils

 Sacramento, the oldest incorporated city in the State of California, has been governed by a council since the city's citizens approved a city charter in 1849.
 This charter, known as the "City Charter of 1850" in reference to the year that the charter was recognized by the California State Legislature, provided for the election of a ten-member "Common Council" made up of a Mayor and nine council members.

 In 1858, the governments of Sacramento County and the City of Sacramento merged.
 As a result, Sacramento was governed by the Sacramento County Board of Directors (a predecessor to the Sacramento County Board of Supervisors) for the next five years.

 The revised City Charter of 1863 returned to a separate governing body for the City of Sacramento.
 The charter established a four-member "Board of Trustees" composed of a Mayor and three trustees.
 Two more trustees were added to the board under the provisions of the City Charter of 1891.
 Later, in the City Charter of 1912, the five members of the city's governing body were renamed to "City Commissioners".

-Revisions made in the City Charter of 1921 established a nine-member governing body, composed of a Mayor and eight council members.
+Revisions made in the City Charter of 1921 established a nine-member governing body, composed of a mayor and eight council members.
 The charter established the group's current nomenclature, the "City Council".
 Councilmembers were elected via a preferential voting system, in which all of Sacramento's electorate were allowed to vote for multiple candidates.
 Once elected, the council selected one of the councilmembers to serve a two-year term as the city's mayor.

 Present council format

 Since 1971, the city has been divided into eight council districts.
 Each district's boundaries are created using data from the United States Census so that each district contains a relatively equal number of citizens.
 Councilmembers, who must be residents of the districts that they are elected to, are selected by the voters of their respective districts for four-year terms.
 Unlike the previous system, the city's voters elect the city's mayor to a four-year term via a popular vote.

 From the time that the district-based city council was established in 1971, the citizens of Sacramento have considered charters that proposed to consolidate the governments of Sacramento County and the City of Sacramento.
 On both occasions, in 1974 and again in 1990, the ballot measures were rejected by the citizens of both municipalities.

 In 1971, all the seats were up for election as the district format was used for the first time.
 As a result, councilmembers in odd numbered districts were elected to 6-year terms in 1971 that ended in 1977.
-Councilmembers in even numbered districts who were elected in 1987 and councilmembers in odd numbered districts that were elected in 1989 were elected to 5-year terms that ended in November of 1992 and November of 1994 as the city switched to even year elections following those elections.
+Councilmembers in even numbered districts who were elected in 1987 and councilmembers in odd numbered districts that were elected in 1989 were elected to 5-year terms that ended in November 1992 and November 1994 as the city switched to even year elections following those elections.